d-bev/d-bev/README.md

 # Completed Projects
 - [WebMatchingGame] my first attempt at making a matching game (with database functionality, which is broken).
 Created in a Web Development class.
 - [AndroidMatchingGame] a Kotlin-based matching game, similar to Bejeweled.
 Created with another student in an Android App Development class.
 - A VM to run mypl programs (written in C++).
-This is currently in private repositories, but will be public when its closer to being complete.
+This is currently in private repositories, and I'm in the process of moving and cleaning the code.
 Created in a Programing Languages Class.